FAIRplus/the-fair-cookbook/content/recipes/infrastructure/vocabularies/technical-and-architectural-selection-criteria-of-ontology-lookup-services_matched.md

 ### Support

-Important support aspects for a vocabulary service/ontology (URL_TO_INSERT_TERM_3377 https://fairsharing.org/search?recordType=terminology_artefact)  lookup service (URL_TO_INSERT_RECORD_3378 https://fairsharing.org/FAIRsharing.Mkl9RR)  are:
+Important support aspects for a vocabulary service/ontology (URL_TO_INSERT_TERM_2674 https://fairsharing.org/search?recordType=terminology_artefact)  lookup servic (URL_TO_INSERT_RECORD-NAME_2675 https://fairsharing.org/FAIRsharing.Mkl9RR) e are:

 - Ongoing development of the tool
 - Frequency of issues and how fast they are solved